rashid-m/corbettmaths/specs/portalv2.md

 ## Introduction

+Portal focuses on two main attributes:

-Incognito is a privacy-protecting blockchain.
+Privacy: Incognito is a privacy-protecting blockchain.
 It's interoperable with other blockchains, allowing for secure two-way transfers of crypto whenever privacy is needed.
 So you can privately send, receive, and store your crypto - like BTC, ETH, BNB, and more.

-Current blockchain interoperability solutions are mostly building ad-hoc bridges ([Cosmos](https://cosmos.network/), [Polkadot](https://polkadot.network/)).
-As the number of blockchains is increasing, doing it ad-hoc is no longer an option.
-We just can't build N<sup>2</sup> bridges.

-Incognito Portal takes a different approach: **build once, work with any blockchain**.
-Portal is a *general bridge design* that connects Incognito with as many blockchains as possible if not all.
+Scale-out: The total amount of private tokens (pTokens for short) available for circulation increases with the total amount of collaterals which are locked up in two supporting custodial vaults (Incognito and Ethereum smart contract).
+In other words, Portal can leverage both security and user set (along with huge market cap) of each platform.

-Portal is especially helpful for creating interoperability with blockchains that don't support smart contracts like Bitcoin and Binance Chain.
+Compatibility: Portal does not rely on a single cryptocurrency implementation with a set of specific features so it is especially helpful for creating interoperability with blockchains that don't support smart contracts like Bitcoin and Binance Chain.

 Its design is public.
 The code is open-source.
 We hope that the crypto community will find our work helpful and create more portals to connect more blockchains together.

 ## pTokens